LimHyungTae/patchwork/README.md

 Official page of *"Patchwork: Concentric Zone-based Region-wise Ground Segmentation with Ground Likelihood Estimation Using a 3D LiDAR Sensor"*, which is accepted by RA-L with IROS'21 option [[Demo Video](https://www.youtube.com/watch?v=Nx27ZO8afm0)] .

-It's an overall updated version of [LLS-LOAM](https://github.com/YuePanEdward/LLS-LOAM).

 #### [[Demo Video](https://www.youtube.com/watch?v=85bGD55e3-0&feature=youtu.be)] [[Preprint Paper](https://arxiv.org/abs/2102.03771)] [[Project Wiki](https://github.com/YuePanEdward/MULLS/wiki)]

 ![Image text](img/patchwork.gif)

+It's an overall updated version of **R-GPF of ERASOR** [[Code]](https://github.com/LimHyungTae/ERASOR) of [[Paper]](https://arxiv.org/abs/2103.04316).

+Many demo videos are also available: (TBU)
+* Terrain dataset
+* KITTI 05
+* Korea Univ.

 ### Characteristics

 * Single hpp file (include/patchwork/patchwork.hpp)

-* Ground Consistency
+* Robust ground consistency

 As shown in the below gif, our method shows most promising robust performance compared with other state-of-the-art methods.
+(Since ground is uneven, so the algorithms are not sure about the optimality of fitting of the ground.

+Please kindly note that the concept of *traversable area* and the *ground* in thie repo. is quite different!
+Please refer to our paper.

 ## Contents